Should College Be Free?

 3 Reasons Why College Should Not Be Free

-The Free-College Model Is Unproven
+The Free College Model Is Unproven

 Financial Aid Already Reduces the Cost of College

-These debt forgiveness programs echo the free-college models of some European countries, where students receive a free postsecondary education in exchange for serving the country for a period of time after graduation.
+These debt forgiveness programs echo the free college models of some European countries, where students receive a free postsecondary education in exchange for serving the country for a period of time after graduation.

 College — Not Just Tuition — Needs an Overhaul

-By shifting the expense of four-year college from students to taxpayers, colleges could face less pressure to innovate their product and make it more affordable.
+Finally, by shifting the expense of four-year college from students to taxpayers, colleges could face less pressure to innovate their product and make it more affordable.